 This will allow us to redefine kidney disease in molecular terms and identify novel targeted therapies.

-Creating the Atlas begins with recruiting participants with either chronic kidney disease or acute kidney injury, or from a reference population, to take part in the study.
+Creating the Atlas begins with recruiting participants with AKI or CKD, or from a reference population, to take part in the study.
 Consented participants undergo a kidney biopsy procedure, donate blood, urine and stool biospecimens, and answer a variety of questionnaires.

 All biospecimens are sent to the KPMP Central Biorepository.
 The Biorepository sends the specimens to various tissue interrogation sites, where it undergoes further analysis.